petrkrejcik/Personas/README.md

 [Search parameters](https://developers.google.com/drive/api/v3/search-parameters)

+## Flow
+1. Response from server with HTML containing loading state
+1. Lookup in local storage for used storage (GDrive/local/none)
+1. (if storage selected) Fetch library for working with current storage
+1. (if storage selected) Fetch data from the storage
+1. Show data or empty screen

 ## TODO
+- [ ] Add new data provider
+  - `resetSeen` calls `dispatch`.
+This method should be used instead of `updateContent`.
+When I get rid of it, `data-provider` will be the only one who will managed the connection to API/local database
 - [ ] Style `Add new`
 - [ ] Service worker - to work offline: cache google libs; cache persons
   - problem with hash in the filename